Completeness criteria for modular cohomology rings of non prime power groups: Abstract

 \section{Abstract}

-We introduce a criterion for the completeness of ring approximations of modular cohomology rings of finite non prime power groups, and provide an example for which it performs substantially better than previously established criteria.
+We introduce a criterion for the completeness of ring approximations of modular cohomology rings of finite non prime power groups, and discuss how one can benefit from a combination of different completeness criteria in practical computations.

 \newlength{\djglength}